 If you are intending on travelling around Europe, the overwhelming sense of excitement and anticipation will be building up.
 There is simply so much to do and see that it will be a task to fit everything in, but defining what you want from this trip will be the first step in helping you decide what to visit and when.
+With all the flights you’ll be taking, don’t forget compensation for a delayed flight when they make a mistake is possible!
 We take a look at some of the basic steps of planning a trip to Europe.

 4 top tips for travelling in Europe

 Measuring a grand total 3,997,929 square miles (10,354,636 square km) and owning approximately 50 countries – Europe is big.
 Depending on your time of travel, you will encounter various types of weather.
 For example, if you are visiting Amsterdam in January – prepare for the blistering cold but If you visiting Malta in January – prepare from dry spells and relatively warm weather.
 Before you head off, be sure you are weather prepared – it will have a huge influence in how you spend your time.

 Inter-railing is by far the most popular travel method for travellers seeking to explore Europe.
 It’s great and cost efficient but don’t tie yourself to this if you don’t think you can commit to the long hours.
 It’s not for everyone, and it can be challenging to leave Austria in the pouring rain at midnight and arrive in Italy in the sunshine at midday.
 If inter-railing isn’t for you, check out travel sites like Expedia for great deals on flights and hotels, allowing you to plan your trip well in advance.

 - Cultural norms